-Excluding ultrasound (which is also a type of screening test), there are two common screening tests for the most chromosome abnormalities (trisomy 21 and trisomy 18) available to women in pregnancy.
+Excluding ultrasound (which is also a type of screening test), there used to be two common screening tests for the most chromosome abnormalities (trisomy 13, 18 and 21) available to women in pregnancy.

-The second relatively common screening test that has garnered patient favor in recent years is non-invasive prenatal testing (NIPT).
+Effective September 19, 2022 the state of California has altered their screening program, eliminating serum screening and now employing Non-Invasive Prenatal Testing (NIPT).
 This type of screening test is marketed by several labs including Sequenom’s MaterniT 21, Ariosa’s Harmnony Prental Test, Genesis’ Serenity Prenatal Test, Natera’s Panorama Prenatal Screen, and Labcorp’s InformaSeq Prenatal Test.
 While the molecular methodology for each test varies slightly – the basis for each of these tests is the same.
-As a pregnancy develops, cells from the developing placenta (which is fetal in origin and therefore representative of the fetal genetic makup) undergo a process called apoptosis (cell turnover) that results in some of the content of those placental cells, including fragments of the nuclear DNA, being released into the maternal circulation.
+As a pregnancy develops, cells from the developing placenta (which is fetal in origin and therefore representative of the fetal genetic makeup) undergo a process called apoptosis (cell turnover) that results in some of the content of those placental cells, including fragments of the nuclear DNA, being released into the maternal circulation.
 This DNA – called “cell-free DNA” can then be quantified from a maternal blood sample.
 Unfortunately, because it is fragmented and diluted in a sea of maternal DNA, there is an error rate associated with interpreting the result therefore the test is a screening test and not a diagnostic test.

-There are advantages and disadvantages of each screening test – and to make things more confusing – those advantages and disadvantages are different depending on the age of the expecting mom.
+There are advantages and disadvantages to a screening test – and to make things more confusing – those advantages and disadvantages are different depending on the age of the expecting mom.
 For purposes of my narrative, I will exclude the cost of each test since each person’s insurance, deductible and maximum out of pocket expense are different.

-The obvious advantage is the non-invasive nature of both tests.
-In the case of the PNS, there are two blood tests and an ultrasound, while the NIPT relies on a single blood test.
+The obvious advantage is the non-invasive nature of the test.
 For many women, an invasive procedure such as an amniocentesis or CVS is frightening and anxiety provoking – while a blood test is relatively routine.

-Even though the NT is a formal part of the California Prenatal Screening Program, there are two reasons it should be performed on all women, even those undergoing NIPT or those choosing not to undergo any type of serum screening.
+Even though the NT is not a formal part of California Prenatal Screening Program, there are two reasons it should be performed on all women, even those undergoing NIPT or those choosing not to undergo any type of serum screening.
 First, it accurately dates or confirms the due date of the pregnancy to within 3-5 days.
 This becomes critical later in pregnancy when assigned gestational age affects decisions made by your care provider.
 If the assigned due date is off by say 10 days…your pregnancy may be delivered 10 days too early … 10 days too late.
 Alternatively, your pregnancy may be treated as a growth restricted pregnancy (as a result of incorrect dating) when really it is not.
 The second, and probably the most compelling reason for undergoing a nuchal translucency is peace of mind.
 In addition to visualizing the nuchal translucency, a tremendous amount of fetal anatomy can be seen at the exam and if a problem exists, it can be discussed.
-While difficult, this discussion is better at 12 weeks rather than 20 weeks at the detailed anatomic survey ultrasound.
+Keep in mind, structural abnormalities seen on ultrasound are far more common than abnormalities detected with NIPT.
+While difficult, a discussion about a structural abnormality is better at 12 weeks rather than 20 weeks at the detailed anatomic survey ultrasound.

 A Perinatologist’s Perspective:

-Screening tests are a cost effective method of identifying a pregnancy at risk for a chromosome abnormality.
-It does not conclusively identify a pregnancy as “affected” or “not affected”, rather identifies those pregnancies “at high risk” or “at low risk” (and assigns a numeric value to that assessment).
-If you are comfortable with a risk assessment – a screening test may be the right decision for you.
+Non-invasive prenatal tests (NIPT) are screening tests.
+They are good, but not perfect at identifying a few chromosome abnormalities (they screen for 4 of 23 pairs of chromosomes that make up our genetic blueprint).
+If you are comfortable with a risk assessment – a screening test (NIPT) may be the right decision for you.
 If you need to know definitively – a diagnostic test is probably the right choice.